Mary Jo Peppler

-Mary Joan "Mary Jo" Peppler (born October 17, 1944) is a retired American volleyball player and coach.
+Mary Joan "Mary Jo" Peppler (born October 17, 1944) is an American former volleyball player and coach.
 Peppler was inducted into the Volleyball Hall of Fame in 1990.
 She also played professional basketball with the New Jersey Gems of the Women's Professional Basketball League for one season.

 Early life

 Peppler was born in Rockford, Illinois.
-At the age of 6 she moved to Texas.
-She signed up for the Girls Athletic Association in the 4th grade; it was then that she learned of her love for volleyball.
+At the age of six she moved to Texas.
+She signed up for the Girls Athletic Association in the fourth grade; it was then that she learned of her love for volleyball.
 Peppler attended Sul Ross State and was a six time All-American.

 Coaching

-Peppler has coached (as the assistant or head coach) at Utah State, Florida and Kentucky.
+Peppler has coached (as the assistant or head coach) at Utah State, Florida, and Kentucky.